The Ives Manufacturing Company was an American toy manufacturer from 1868 to 1932. It was founded

 for more than 50 years.

 The Ives name is owned by Lionel LLC.
-Ives is not produced today except
+Ives products are not produced regularly today except

 occasional reproductions by licensed third parties.
-In the 1970's, Williams Trains
+Because of the popularity of the original items with collectors

 Original Ives toys are highly sought after by collectors.